andrecianflone/vimrc/README.md

 Now launch `vim` and run `:PluginInstall`, and you're all set.

 ## The file is organized in the following sections:
-1. Plugins: all plugins organized by Vundle
+1. `Plugins`: all plugins organized by Vundle
-2. Plugin options: customize your plugins here
+2. `Plugin options`: customize your plugins here
-3. General settings: vim settings, such as tabs, syntax color, etc
+3. `General settings`: vim settings, such as tabs, syntax color, etc
-4. Key remap: useful shortcuts, such as <kbd>F7</kbd> to launch NERDTree
+4. `Key remap`: useful shortcuts, such as <kbd>F7</kbd> to launch NERDTree
-5. Functions: my own Vim functions
+5. `Functions`: my own Vim functions

-## Plugin highlight
+## Plugin highlights
-Here are a few plugins you absolutely need to know about.
+Here are a few plugins you absolutely need to know about, check `.vimrc` for the rest.
+Remember to checkout the plugins' respective github page for usage info on the plugins.
+In case you're not aware, if the plugin name is `godlygeek/tabular`, then the webpage is `https://github.com/godlygeek/tabular`.

-- Vim startify: simply type `vim` in your CLI, look at the beautiful menu
+- `Vim startify`: simply type `vim` in your CLI, look at the beautiful menu
-- Vim-easymotion: type <kbd>leader</kbd><kbd>w</kbd>, now every word in the buffer has a quick shortcut combination.
+- `Vim-easymotion`: most used plugin ever.
+Type <kbd>leader</kbd><kbd>w</kbd>, now every word in the buffer has a quick shortcut combination.
 You can do the same with lines and more.
-- NERD tree: tree explorer for Vim.
+- `NERDtree`: tree explorer for Vim.
 Shortcut: <kbd>F7</kbd>
-- Vim session: a session manager for Vim.
+- `Vim session`: a session manager for Vim.
 Saved sessions will also appear in `Vim startify`.
-- Tabular: align things easily in Vim.
+- `Tabular`: align things easily in Vim.
 Shortcut: <kbd>t</kbd><kbd>t</kbd>

 ## Custom features
-Checkout the plugins' respective git page for info on the plugins.
-Here I highlight a few functions and feature which I wrote and find handy.
+I'll highlight a few functions and feature which I wrote and find handy.

 Note, your <kbd>leader</kbd> key is probably the backspace key.